CSU Music Education Masters students recognized for their Kodály method work

 Jenö Ádám, a Hungarian music educator, composer, and conductor, was a pupil and early colleague of Kodály.
 The Jenö Ádám Scholarship provides partial funding to O.A.K.E. members with Level I certification toward further study at OAKE-endorsed Kodály certification programs in the United States and Hungary.

-The April Tennessee Music Educators Association Conference marks Hartman’s first time presenting at this particular forum.
-“I enjoy the opportunity to give back to my community of colleagues.
+The April Tennessee Music Educators Association Conference marked Hartman's first time presenting at this particular forum.
+"I enjoy the opportunity to give back to my community of colleagues.
 If we know things that work in the classroom, it is important for us to share those ideas with others.
-Attending conferences and workshops is a vital practice for any teacher who hopes to sustain their career through retirement.
+Attending conferences and workshops is vital for any teacher who hopes to sustain their career through retirement.
 How can we expect our students to learn if we, the teachers, choose to stop learning?
-I hope the presentation will offer teachers another tool to build community and drumming competency,” Hartman said.
+I hope the presentation will offer teachers another tool to build community and drumming competency," Hartman said.

 "When you eliminate the teacher-talk-time, it is amazing how much drumming the kids actually get through," Hartman said.
 "I can imagine that the idea of leading a class without speaking, including addressing behaviors, might be uncomfortable for teachers.
 I hope this session will open them up to the possibilities of zero teacher-talk-time."

-Hartman notes he came to the Kodály world as a skeptic, but was searching for a missing puzzle piece for his teaching practice.
-Hartman said, “Before my Kodály levels at CSU I was like a plumber with a toolbox full of hammers and nails, something wasn’t quite working out.
-I know my students enjoyed my class, but I kept feeling like I had all of these fun vehicles we could drive without a clear destination of where we were going.”
-After encountering the Zoltán Kodály quote, “Only the best is good enough for a child,” Hartman knew he had found the answer to his search.
+Hartman notes he came to the Kodály world as a skeptic but was searching for a missing puzzle piece for his teaching practice.
+Hartman said, "Before my Kodály levels at CSU, I was like a plumber with a toolbox full of hammers and nails; something wasn't quite working out.
+I know my students enjoyed my class, but I kept feeling like I had all of these fun vehicles we could drive without a clear destination of where we were going."
+After encountering the Zoltán Kodály quote, "Only the best is good enough for a child," Hartman knew he had found the answer to his search.

 Leah Mathe

-M.M.
-Kodály Major Leah Mathe PicturedLeah Mathe recently presented the professional development session “Teaching Melodic Pitch Concepts Using Kodály Techniques” to elementary music teachers in Las Crusces School District, New Mexico.
+Leah Mathe recently presented the professional development session "Teaching Melodic Pitch Concepts Using Kodály Techniques" to elementary music teachers in Las Crusces School District, New Mexico.

 "It was a wonderful opportunity to share what I have learned at CSU.
 I have gained a lot of skills from my colleagues and was honored to pay it forward," Mathe said.